wuthree00/LLM-ChildTalk-prompt-engineering/performance-metrics/2025-11-24-accuracy-evaluation-2.md

 - More consistent differentiation between partial and full correctness

 Improvements are consistent across transcripts, suggesting that the gains stem from the prompt revision rather than transcript-specific quirks.
 These findings reinforce that the refinements made to the prompt and annotation criteria were effective.

----

-If you want, I can also auto-generate the GitHub front-matter block (title, date, tags) to match the format of your repo.